A Bill to Promote the donation of cord blood from women after giving birth; and for connected purposes

 30 October 2008

-The Bill is currently at the 2nd reading in the House of Commons.
+The bill is at the second reading stage in the House of Commons (originating in the Commons).

 Generated 21 February 2026